 • Failure to test waste to properly classify it may be treated as criminal negligence and punished as such.

-WAC Testing for Construction Waste - It may also be neccesary to carry out WAC testing after the waste has been classified.
-Waste Acceptance Criteria (WAC) testing is done to determine which landfill class to send construction waste to.
-If construction waste is identified as non-hazardous it may need to undergo non-hazardous WAC testing to know whether to send it to inert or non-hazardous landfill (inert landfill is generally cheaper than non-hazardous).
-When construction waste is found to be hazardous, a hazardous WAC test can be done to see whether it meets hazardous WAC criteria and if it doesn't then it must undergo treatment before it can be sent to landfill.Ask a question →
+WAC testing for construction waste - It may also be necessary to carry out WAC testing after the waste soil has been classified.
+Waste Acceptance Criteria (WAC) testing is carried out to determine which type of landfill your construction waste can be sent to.
+If construction waste is initially classified as non-hazardous waste but is also potentially inert, you may wish to carry out WAC testing to confirm this (inert landfill is generally cheaper than non-hazardous).
+When construction waste is found to be hazardous, a hazardous WAC test can be carried out to see whether it meets hazardous WAC criteria, if it doesn't then it must undergo treatment before it can be sent to landfill.Ask a question →

 Contamination Testing for Construction Waste Case Study & Review

 When disposing of soil waste from construction work, it is often necessary to test for soil contamination to ensure the waste is appropriately disposed of.
 This generally involves collecting soil samples to be analysed in a laboratory to classify the waste into a particular landfill class.
 With tighter environmental regulations being imposed on business activities, it's important to ensure that construction waste is properly dealt with to avoid penalties and potential environmental pollution.